ishreya09/Automatic-Toll-Collection/README.md

 # Automatic-Toll-Collection

+YOLOv8 (You Only Look Once, version 8) is designed for real-time object detection.
+It processes images and videos at high speeds, making it ideal for applications requiring real-time detection, such as automatic toll collection.

+The model architecture is optimized for fast inference, allowing it to handle high frame rates without significant performance drops.

+YOLOv8 leverages transfer learning from large-scale datasets, improving detection performance even with smaller, specific datasets like license plate images.

+Neck and Head Enhancements: The neck and head of the model are designed to improve the detection of small and densely packed objects, such as license plates in a busy traffic scenario.

 ### **Training and Validation Losses:**
 - **Box Loss** (`train/box_loss`, `val/box_loss`): Measures the error in bounding box predictions.
 The training box loss starts at 1.1072 and decreases to 0.53536 by epoch 50.
 Validation box loss shows a similar trend, starting at 1.0939 and decreasing to 0.68965 by epoch 50.
 This consistent decrease indicates that the model is improving in predicting bounding box coordinates.